cseljatib/cseljatib.github.io2/mentors.md

 * *[Oscar García](https://www.researchgate.net/profile/Oscar_Garcia30)* (Retired), Ph.D., Professor of Forest Growth and Yield at the Northern University of British Columbia, Prince George, Canada.
 Professor Gargía's work has been foundational in my interests for mathematical modelling in forestry.
 ---
 * *[Brian Dennis](https://www.uidaho.edu/cnr/faculty/dennis)* (Retired), Ph.D., Professor of Statistical Ecology at the University of Idaho, USA.
 Professor Dennis' motivated me for shifting from the MS program in forestry to the statistical one.
 A decision that undeniably changes my academic career.
 ---
+* *Patricio Nunez*, Professor of Silviculture at the Universidad de La Frontera, Chile.
+Professor Nunhez taught me the applied use of quantitative methods in silviculture and forest ecology.
+---

 <!-- ### Footer